DallanQ/7_wonders_duel/Manual.md

 There are 7 different types of Buildings, easily identifiable by their colored border.

-- Raw materials (brown cards), these Buildings produce resources
+- Raw materials (brown cards), these Buildings produce resources:
->Stone, wood and Clay
+>Clay: a circular orange background with two red clay bricks stacked on top of each other.

+> Wood: a circular green background, featuring a small pile of stacked wooden logs.

+> Stone: circular grey background with a large grey stone block in the center.

-- Manufactured goods (grey cards), these Buildings produce resources
+- Manufactured goods (grey cards), these Buildings produce resources:
+> Glass: a hexagonal blue  with a glass jar in the center.

+> Papyrus: hexagonal beige  with an ancient rolled scroll

-- Civilian Buildings (blue cards), these Buildings are worth victory points
+- Civilian Buildings (blue cards), these Buildings are worth victory points:
+>Victory Points: green laurel wreath with a gap at the top.

-- Scientific Buildings (green cards), these Buildings allow you to score victory points and grant a scientific symbol
+- Scientific Buildings (green cards), these Buildings allow you to score victory points and grant a scientific symbol:
+>Globe on a Stand small globe with visible latitudinal and longitudinal lines, held by a wooden or bronze-colored stand

+>Wagon Wheel large circular wheel with spokes, resembling an old-fashioned wooden wagon wheel

+>Shovel on Dirt a shovel is depicted resting on a small pile of dirt, symbolizing construction, agriculture, or manual labor.

+>Mortar and Pestle a rounded bowl (mortar) with a stick-like tool (pestle) inside

+>Set Square and Compass a triangular set square with a compass inside.

+>Quill and Inkpot A feather quill is placed next to a small inkpot

 - Commercial Buildings (yellow cards), these Buildings are worth coins, produce resources, change the trading rules, and are sometimes worth victory points.

-- Military Buildings (red cards), these Buildings increase your military power
+- Military Buildings (red cards), these Buildings increase your military power:

 - Guilds (purple cards), these Buildings allow you to score points based on specific criteria.

 Note: The Age III deck contains no Raw materials (brown cards) or Manufactured goods (grey cards), but it contains the Guild cards (purple cards).